Communication app for creating symbol and text AAC.

 If you have difficulty using a standard switch, several alternatives are available to suit your individual requirements.

-These products assist in facilitating communication for users who struggle to point at letters with a finger, a pointer or a laser, via blinking, nodding or other small movements.
+Scanning communication boards assist in facilitating communication for users who struggle to point at letters with a finger, a pointer or a laser, via blinking, nodding or other small movements.

 They contain a number of squares which can be lit sequentially or, in some instances, in programmable patterns, to facilitate communication.

-Symbols, real or miniature objects can be placed on the areas to be illuminated and you can stop the light when the required object or symbol is illuminated.
+Symbols, real or miniature objects can be placed on the areas to be illuminated, and you can stop the light when the required object or symbol is illuminated.
 They can be either mains or battery powered and are operated by switches chosen to suit your specific needs.

 Some of these products may be further enhanced with sounds or speech selection.
-Speech based communication boards may have press keys that operate spoken words or phrases.
+Speech-based communication boards may have press keys that operate spoken words or phrases.

 If you have limited dexterity or motor function and find it difficult to operate conventional switches, you may need an alternative type of switch to enable you to control your communication equipment.

-Before buying a device ensure that you can operate any switches easily.
+Before buying a device, ensure that you can operate any switches easily.
 If you require an alternative style of switch, check it is compatible with the product you are buying.

 Alternative types of switches include: